 Ivan Mikloš was one of the leading figures of economic transformation in Slovakia.
 He contributed significantly to the entry of the Slovak Republic into the OECD, and instigated an extensive and effective tax reform.
 He led the government agenda on economic restructuring and fiscal consolidation.
-Dzurinda´s second government (2002-2006) attracted a strong reputation for reform thanks to its severe austerity measures and a comprehensive program of structural reforms (taxation, social sector, pension, healthcare, public finance, and labour market) backed by Ivan Mikloš.
+The second Dzurinda´s government (2002-2006) gained a very reformist reputation thanks to severe austerity measures and a comprehensive program of structural reforms (tax, social sector, pension, healthcare, public finance, labour market) backed by Ivan Mikloš.
 Thanks to these reforms, Slovakia was able to join the Eurozone in 2009.
-For 2004, he was awarded Best Minister of Finance by Euromoney, and Top Business Reformer by the World Bank´s Doing Business report.
-Ivan Mikloš is the author of ‘Book of Reforms’ (2005), ‘Rewriting the Rule’ (2001) and dozens of studies and articles in both journals and the popular press.
+In 2004, he was awarded Best Minister of Finance of the Year by Euromoney, and Top Business Reformer by the World Bank´s Doing Business report.
+Ivan Mikloš is the author of ‘Book of Reforms’ (2005), ‘Rewriting the Rule’ (2001) and dozens of studies and articles in the expert and popular press.

 Ivan Mikloš provides strategic support and advice to the ‘Learning Makes Sense’ project.